-Qumulo labs is where we experiment with potential new Qumulo features and gather your feedback.
-Qumulo Labs features are not part of our regular releases of Qumulo Core and are updated and maintained on their own schedule.
-We do not guarantee the same service level agreement for labs features as we do in Qumulo Core.
+Qumulo Trends is where we here at Qumulo experiment with potential new features and gather your feedback.
+Qumulo Trends features are not part of our regular releases of Qumulo Core and are updated and maintained on their own schedule.
+We do not guarantee the same service level agreement for Qumulo Trends features as we do in Qumulo Core.

 IN THIS ARTICLE